lewagon/dotfiles/02-OOP/10-Food-delivery/README.md

 For example, you'll definitely need a name for the restaurant.
 You can also add its location, phone number, number of employees, and number of customers.

+#### What's on the menu?
+You restaurant sells food, so you must store somewhere the meals that can be ordered.
+A meal typically has a name and a price.

 #### Customers and Orders
 Your customers will be stored in the restaurant's "database".
 Don't worry about creating a real database though - just create an Array instance when your program starts and you'll push your customers there.